LAAC-LSCP/laac-lscp.github.io/docs/getting-started/interns-other.md

 ## Getting down to business

-- [ ] talk to Alex about a weekly meeting, typically 30min
+- [ ] talk to your supervisor about a weekly meeting, typically 30min
 - [ ] If you are not using your own, get your team's computer

 <!--- Scripts that are required for this specific page.
 It won't be displayed.
 Keep that section after all markdown.